dlr-eoc/prosEO/deploy-single-node/README.md

 git clone https://github.com/dlr-eoc/prosEO.git
 ```

+For now on the string `<proseo-root>` will refer to the prosEO github root directory.

 ## 2.2 Compile Code Without Running Unit Tests

 Navigate into the cloned prosEO directory and compile the project, skipping the unit tests for faster execution: